gvwilson/thirdbit/_posts/2018/03/2018-03-20-goodbye-jeff.md

 I remember arguing about the nature of beauty, and going to see *Stop Making Sense* half a dozen times, and crashing on his couch in later years whenever I came back to Canada.
-I remember meeting the woman he married for the first time, and holding his newborn sons, and endless games of chess.
+I remember the first time I met the wonderful woman he married, and holding his newborn sons, and endless games of chess.
 I remember him coming down to Boston to spend a few days with me